baniks2001/SSC-Voting-System-Blockchain-Technology/README.md

 SSC-Voting-with-Blockcchain

+IF Everything is Setup you can also use the start-electron.bat to open a electron app.
 Explained Guide: How to run and install SSC-Voting-System This guide will walk you through setting up a full-stack voting system that uses a React/Vue frontend, a Node.js backend, a MySQL database, and a private Ethereum blockchain for secure and transparent vote recording.